Dwight Stackhouse, July 31st, 2015

 DS: Yeah, yeah.
 1967 of course was absolutely traumatic.
-July 23rd.
+July 23.
 At that time—when I was a little boy, my mother decided to become what is called a Jehovah’s Witness.
 I don’t know if you know much about them but they’re evangelizers, that’s – they knock on doors and try to convert people.
-And so part of my nostalgia has to do with having knocked on literally thousands of doors, been on nearly every porch between the [Detroit] River and Buchanan, West Grand Boulevard to Tiger’s Stadium.
+And so part of my nostalgia has to do with having knocked on literally thousands of doors, been on nearly every porch between the [Detroit] River and Buchanan, West Grand Boulevard to Tiger Stadium.
 I was on every single porch—that’s thousands of homes.
 Now I’m on the porch as a kid, just kind of hanging out with mom but I’m feeling the place.
 Fast forward and I’m now a young adult and I’ve embraced this religion, simply because my mother did, I’m certainly not Christian, not very religious at all but for her there was nothing I would not do.
-And so on July 23 I was knocking on doors at Blaine and 12th Street which is the epicenter of the riot.
+And so on July 23 I was knocking on doors at Blaine and Twelfth Street which is the epicenter of the riot.
 And when I got there we could see cops, and barricades and people bustling about but it was too early to know what was going on.
-And they of course disallowed it—you can’t knock on doors here, “Get outta here.”
+And they of course disallowed it—you can’t knock on doors here, “Get out of here.”

 LW: Because of the violence?

 DS: Well, because of what they perceived to be the violence which at that time so far as anyone knew, there was a blind pig, an after-hours joint where some corruption had taken place.